Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 }
 ```

-The response of this ICG legacy verification process provides the information to the user to understand whether the process is successful or not.
+The response of this ICG legacy verification process in **.NET** provides the information to the user to understand whether the process is successful or not.
 The **ResponseType** object contains the following parameters:
   1. **Code:** It will be of _string_ type.
 This code is the identification key for each type of response, this API call returns.
   2. **decision:** It will be of _string_ type.
 This parameter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
   4. **description:** It will be of _string_ type which will acknowledge user about the API response in form of text information.